SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![Vocabulary scaling law](https://github.com/SalvatoreRa/tutorial/blob/main/images/vocabulary_scaling_law.png?raw=true)
 *from the [original article](https://arxiv.org/abs/2407.13623)*

 After the publication of [ChatGPT4-o1](https://openai.com/index/introducing-openai-o1-preview/), extending the scaling law to inference time was also discussed.
-ChatGPT4-o1 was trained on large amount of chain-of-thoughts (i.e., with a series of reasoning intermediates) to improve its reasoning ability.
+ChatGPT4-o1 was trained on a large amount of chain-of-thoughts (i.e., with a series of reasoning intermediates) to improve its reasoning ability.
 The model is then trained to conduct a whole series of reasoning steps to improve its ability on complex problems requiring reasoning.

 *We have found that the performance of o1 consistently improves with more reinforcement learning (train-time compute) and with more time spent thinking (test-time compute).--[source](https://openai.com/index/learning-to-reason-with-llms/)*